WinnieShaw/Structural-Power/README.md

 # Structural-Power
-Article:Employing the Structural Power to Achieve a Supply-Demand Balanced Payment Channel Network Codes will be coming soon...
+Article:Employing the Structural Power to Achieve a Supply-Demand Balanced Payment Channel Network\n Codes will be coming soon...